vnkatesh/tinder_hack/README.md

 1. I accidentally committed my x-auth-token before.
 Don't worry, I've removed it and reset my account :)
 1. Not newbie friendly.
 You might have to understand the code if you ever plan on running this.
 1. Not my best code, coding effort was less than 5 hours in total, definitely would have a lot of bugs if you look for them.
 This is just proof-of-concept.
 1. Use [mitmproxy](http://mitmproxy.org/) to capture initial X-Auth-Token and ETAG/If-Modified-Since.
-A great tutorial on mitmproxy is [here](http://blog.philippheckel.com/2013/07/01/how-to-use-mitmproxy-to-read-and-modify-https-traffic-of-your-phone/)
+A great tutorial on mitmproxy is [here](http://blog.philippheckel.com/2013/07/01/how-to-use-mitmproxy-to-read-and-modify-https-traffic-of-your-phone/).
+Another reason I do this is because the top-of-stack of recommendations are the ones that have swiped-right you (Tinder logic) And my code does not handle if a match has occured...